DHIVYA050430/Miniproject/README.md

 ## System Architecture

-1.System Flow:
+1. System Flow:

-2.Camera captures live video stream
+2. Camera captures live video stream

-3.Face detection is performed on each frame
+3. Face detection is performed on each frame

-4.Facial landmarks are extracted
+4. Facial landmarks are extracted

-5.Eye regions are identified
+5. Eye regions are identified

-6.EAR is calculated in real time
+6. EAR is calculated in real time

-7.Distraction is detected based on EAR threshold
+7. Distraction is detected based on EAR threshold

 Alert is triggered if distraction persists
 ![Screenshot 2023-11-25 133637](https://github.com/<<yourusername>>/Hand-Gesture-Recognition-System/assets/75235455/a60c11f3-0a11-47fb-ac89-755d5f45c995)